 Bayou Terrebonne Distillers

 The sign on Bayou Terrebonne Distillers’ building reads “Tradition - Uncompromised.”
 That says a lot about the Houma-based company.
-For cousins Noah Lirette, Nick Hebert and Rodney Lirette, distilling is in their blood.
-Their grandmother, Lily Lirette, made moonshine during the days of Prohibition to support her family.
-Fast-forward nearly a century to 2017, and Bayou Terrebonne Distillers was founded.
+The story of Bayou Terrebonne Distillers begins during Prohibition, when the founders' grandmother, Lily Lirette, made moonshine to support her family.
+Fast-forward nearly a century to 2017, and the family recipe is back.

 The distillery is located on the banks of Bayou Terrebonne, housed in a renovated 1921 shrimp processing plant.
 There, the team makes small-batch white whiskey (named Contraband in honor of grandmother Lily) and Good Earth, a barrel-aged bourbon named for the English translation of Terrebonne.
 Louisiana corn is used in the distilling process, and the stills themselves were crafted locally.